How Climate Risk Becomes Business Interruption Risk

 Insurance partners do not need to become climate scientists to make this useful.
 They need a structured way to ask:

-That is the logic behind the Commercial Account Risk Screen and the Operational Dependency Review.
+That is the logic behind Risk Screening and the Business Interruption Review.

 Why the distinction matters